kauzkoko/livecoding-module-23/README.md

-@ege, if u want to run it in https mode u can do the following in terminal:
+to run it in https mode do the following in terminal:
 NODE_TLS_REJECT_UNAUTHORIZED=0 bun dev --https --ssl-cert localhost.pem --ssl-key localhost-key.pem

 # Nuxt 3 Minimal Starter